Metro Center station

+The station averages 14,110 daily riders as of October 2025, making it the second-busiest in the system after Union Station.

 Station layout

 Metro Center station is laid out in two underground levels in a cross shape centered on the intersection of 12th Street NW and G Street NW.
 The lower level runs north-south under 12th Street between F Street and H Street, with one island platform for the Orange Line, Silver Line, and Blue Line.
 The upper level runs east-west under G Street between 11th Street and 13th Street, with two side platforms for the Red Line, with wide corridors above the lower level platform and tracks.
 Mezzanines are located above the tracks at both ends of the upper platforms.

-Entrances are located on G Street at 11th Street (southeast corner), 12th Street (northwest corner), and 13th Street (southeast corner); and at the southwest corner of 12th Street and F Street.
+Entrances are located on G Street at 11th Street (southeast corner), 12th Street (northeast corner), and 13th Street (southeast corner); and at the southwest corner of 12th Street and F Street.
 Only the 12th Street and G Street entrance has a surface elevator.

 History

 Metro Center was one of the original 6 stations to open with the first section of the Red Line on March 27, 1976.
+The original name of the station was "12th and G", but WMATA planner William Herman argued it should be renamed, given the importance of the station and the fact that several entrances would be on other streets.
+Jackson Graham, the WMATA general manager at the time, agreed, and gave Herman twenty seconds to come up with a better name.
+Herman responded with the first words that came to mind: "Metro Center".

-The upper level with the Red Line opened on March 27, 1976 with the rest of the initial segment from Farragut North station to Rhode Island Avenue-Brentwood station.
-The lower level opened on July 1, 1977 with the initial segment of the Blue Line from Reagan National Airport to Stadium-Armory station.
-Orange Line service began on November 20, 1979 with the opening of the segment from Stadium-Armory to New Carrollton Station.
+The upper level with the Red Line opened on March 27, 1976 with the rest of the initial segment from Farragut North to Rhode Island Avenue-Brentwood.
+The lower level opened on July 1, 1977 with the initial segment of the Blue Line from Reagan National Airport to Stadium-Armory.
+Orange Line service began on November 20, 1979 with the opening of the segment from Stadium–Armory to New Carrollton.
 Silver line service began on July 26, 2014 with the opening of the segment from East Falls Church to Wiehle-Reston East.

-A pedestrian tunnel to nearby Gallery Place–Chinatown station has been proposed to connect all six Metro lines within fare control.
+A pedestrian tunnel to nearby Gallery Place–Chinatown has been proposed to connect all six Metro lines within fare control.
 A study was published in July 2005.

-Between January 16 to January 21, 2021, this station was closed because of security concerns due to the 2021 Inauguration.
+The station was closed from January 16–21, 2021, because of security concerns due to the Inauguration of Joe Biden.

-In 1997, Lionel-Groulx station of the Montreal Metro underground subway system was redressed to stand in for Metro Center station in the Bruce Willis movie The Jackal.